Leading the way on diversity

-Understanding DEI"We speak with many leaders globally and one of the really interesting things that we find out quickly is that they may not even be fully aware of all the different kinds of DEI data that's available within their organization.
-The CEO may be aware, but other leaders will say, “we don't actually know how diverse and inclusive our organization is.”
+Understanding DEI"We speak with many leaders globally and one of the really interesting things that we find out quickly is that they may not even be fully aware of all the different kinds of DEI data that's available within their organisation.
+The CEO may be aware, but other leaders will say, “we don't actually know how diverse and inclusive our organisation is.”
 So we would say that the first key piece for leadership is know your numbers and be able to confidently speak about them."

-Including DEI in executive incentive plans"Our research shows that improving workforce diversity and inclusion is high, or very high, on the agenda of over 80% of the organizations we surveyed.
+Including DEI in executive incentive plans"Our research shows that improving workforce diversity and inclusion is high, or very high, on the agenda of over 80% of the organisations we surveyed.
 And yet, and here comes the paradox, only 15 to 20% of S&P 500 companies actually include DEI metrics in their executive incentive plans.”

-Building an inclusive workforce"It's very important to help people understand that their career success as rising leaders is absolutely correlated to their awareness of, and their ability to skillfully act on, the insights around intercultural competence particularly with reference to racial justice.
+Building an inclusive workforce"It's very important to help people understand that their career success as rising leaders is absolutely correlated to their awareness of, and their ability to skilfully act on, the insights around intercultural competence particularly with reference to racial justice.
 As a very practical matter, be sure that succession planning is not the place where you fail to apply the insights and the priorities of building inclusive workforces."